CS 70

 ./display-test

 The command will complain if your terminal is not large enough.
-In some terminals, it will automatically resize the terminal window for you, but Visual Studio Code's terminal does not support this feature; when it can't resize the terminal to be big enough, it will complain but still work, just some of the content that should be seen won't be visible.
+In some terminals, it will automatically resize the terminal window for you, but VS Code's terminal does not support this feature; when display-test can't resize the terminal to be big enough, it will complain but still work, just some of the content that should be seen won't be visible.

 • Rabbit speaking